Yeshiva of the Students of Paris: The yeshiva in Paris

-Since the beginning of the XXI century the educational staff has grown, with the participation of long term pupils, in the frame of the project: "School of teachers".
+Since the beginning of the 21st century the educational staff has grown, with the participation of long term pupils, in the frame of the project: "School of teachers".
 The yeshiva promotes women's studies, through the courses of Stéphanie Klein.
 The teaching consists in the study of the Babylonian Talmud and the Chumash, together with the commentaries of Rashi, and the study of the works of the Maharal of Prague.
 The courses deal with the questions of society, according to rabbinical tradition, in a spirit of dialogue.
 At least once a year the yeshiva organizes a day of study with guest speakers.
-The yeshiva's annual gala includes several celebrities like the Chief Rabbi of France, Haim Korsia, and the singer Enrico Macías.
+The yeshiva's annual gala includes several celebrities like the Chief Rabbi of France, Haim Korsia, and the singer Enrico Macias.